mmansion/UT_FMX_213/PROJECTS.md

 **Deliverables**
 <br>
 * Blog post describing the software you researched.
-Minimum of 800 words including posts of your process while working with the software.
+Minimum of 300 words including posts of your process while working with the software.
 * A completed 3D project that in some way utilized the new software/tool you are researching.
+* If applicable - A final 3D model placed in the shared Fusion 360 Class Folder .
+* Emailed zip file final renders/images.

 ##### Option 2.

-**Research Paper**
+**Write a Research Paper**
 <br><br>
 Compose a research paper that takes a critical and in depth look at one of the following areas: